Raster data¶

 Introduction¶

-package supports raster (gridded) data with with the
+The sp package supports raster (gridded) data with with the

-and SpatialPixelsDataFrame
+SpatialGridDataFrame and SpatialPixelsDataFrame classes.

-However, we will focus on classes from the raster
+However, we will focus on classes from the raster package for raster

 data.
 The raster package is built around a number of classes of which